lizziehv/cs50-sudoku/TESTING.md

 ./fuzzgenerator filename numSudoku
 ```

-Parameters:
-- `filename` where the the sudokus will be saved (if the file already exists, it will be overwritten)
-- `numSUdoku` how many random sudokus you want generated

 This function will print out several random puzzles to `filename` and then will solve all of these puzzles and print them into a file called`filename_solve`.

-Exit values:
-- 0 Executed the function succesfully
-- 1 Incorrect number of parameters given
-- 2 Incorrect numSudoku given

 ### Test file explanation
 `testing.sh` was written to be able to see the progress of `sudoku.c`.
 In order to cover all basis, we split this test in four parts: